Defenses to Negligence Claims

 - Additional Resources

-- Defenses to Negligence Claims Attorney in Washington and Oregon
+- Defenses to Negligence Claims Attorney in Washington, Alaska, California and Oregon

 In standard negligence cases, the plaintiff must prove that the defendant’s negligence was the main cause of the plaintiff’s injury.
 Common defenses to negligence claims include a showing that the defendant did not owe a duty to the plaintiff, or that the defendant exercised reasonable care while at work.

-Under the Jones Act, in order to prove causation, the plaintiff must only prove that employer’s negligence played some part in the plaintiff’s injuries.
-Even if there was an additional cause of the worker’s injury, the employee might still be able to recover damages from their employer.
+In order to prove causation under the Jones Act, the plaintiff must only prove that the employer’s negligence played some part in the plaintiff’s injuries.
+Even if there was an additional cause of the injury, the employee might still be able to recover damages from their employer.

-- Comparative negligence – Plaintiff’s conduct fell below reasonable standards of care and this, as well as defendant’s negligence, both acted to cause injury to the plaintiff.
+- Comparative negligence –Plaintiff’s conduct fell below reasonable standards of care and this, as well as defendant’s negligence, both acted to cause injury to the plaintiff.
 However, plaintiff contribution to his or her injury is not a total bar to recovery under this legal concept.
-See Section Below

-- Statutes of Limitations – The time period between when the injury occurred and when a complaint must be filed.
-Under the Jones Act, this time period is generally 3 years since the injury/accident occurred, barring mitigating circumstances.
-Therefore, once 3 years has elapsed since the injury, a claim may not generally be brought, again barring mitigating circumstances.
+- Statute of Limitations –The time period between when the injury occurred and when a complaint must be filed.
+Under the Jones Act, this time period is generally 3 years from when the injury/accident occurred, barring mitigating circumstances.

-- An assumption of Risk – The plaintiff voluntarily consented to encounter a known danger created by the defendant’s negligence.
+- Assumption of Risk –The plaintiff voluntarily consented to encounter a known danger created by the defendant’s negligence.
 Under an express assumption of risk, parties agree in advance that one person consents to assume the risk of the others negligence.
 Under an implied assumption of risk, the risk may not be explicitly stated, but it may be implied.

-If you are partly responsible for your own injuries while working you may be able to clim comparative negligence, under which you would still be awarded damages, but they may be reduced based on the percentage of your responsibility for the injury.
+If you are partly responsible for your own injuries while working, you may still be able to claim comparative negligence.
+Under a comparative negligence claim, you would still be awarded damages, but they may be reduced based on the percentage of your responsibility for the injury.

-Comparative Negligence compares the plaintiff’s negligence to the defendant’s negligence.
-The percentage of fault attributable to the plaintiff and the defendant is determined and then damages are awarded based on those percentages.
+Comparative negligence compares the plaintiff’s negligence to the defendant’s negligence.
+First, the percentage of fault attributable to the plaintiff and the defendant is determined, then damages are awarded based on those percentages.
 For example, if the plaintiff was found to be 25% at fault and the defendant 75% at fault, the plaintiff would only recover 75% of damages from the defendant.

-The three main types of comparative negligence claims used in maritime cases include:
+The three main types of comparative negligence claims used in maritime cases are:

 - Pure: Plaintiff is awarded a percentage of the damages for which the defendant is responsible.

-- Modified: Plaintiff is awarded damages only if their negligence is equal or less than the defendant’s negligence.
-If plaintiff is attributed 50% or more of the fault, he or she will not recover.
+- Modified: Plaintiff is awarded damages only if their negligence is equal to or less than the defendant’s negligence.
+If plaintiff is attributed 51% or more of the fault, he or she will not recover.

-- Slight-Gross: Plaintiff is awarded damages only if their negligence is considered slight/small, and the defendant’s negligence is gross/large.
+- Slight-Gross: Plaintiff is awarded damages only if their negligence is considered slight and the defendant’s negligence is

-Comparative negligence is considered to be the less seere of the two.
+Comparative negligence is considered to be the less severe than contributory negligence.
 Contributory negligence bars recovery for the plaintiff if they bore some responsibility for the injury, no matter how small their responsibility might have been.
 In comparative negligence, the plaintiff’s responsibility for the injury only matters when determining the amount of damages each party owes.

 7.9 Jones Act Negligence or Unseaworthiness – Plaintiff’s Negligence – Visit the United States Courts for the Ninth Circuit, which encompasses Seattle Washington and Portland Oregon, which describe ways in which the amount of damages can be reduced because of the plaintiff’s negligence.
 Also, find information about the level of the plaintiff’s causation required to trigger a reduction of damages for the plaintiff’s negligence.